cloudwatt/applications/blueprint-coreos-onlyoffice/README_EN.md

-# 5 Minutes Stacks, episode X : ONLYOFFICE #
+# 5 Minutes Stacks, episode 47 : ONLYOFFICE #

-## Episode X : ONLYOFFICE
+## Episode 47 : ONLYOFFICE

 ![ONLYOFFICElogo](img/onlyofficelogo.png)

-ONLYOFFICE is an online office suite permitting you to edit your files directly through an internet browser.
+ONLYOFFICE is an online office suite permitting you to create and edit your files directly through an internet browser.

-In this way, you can edit your files without any other software and, in the case of a company, manage some projects and their achievement and a client database for example.
+In this way, you can edit your files (compatible with Microsoft Office) collaboratively and in real time without any other software, thats improves the security, and in the case of a company, manage some projects and their achievement and a client database for example.

-Your emails can be read with ONLYOFFICE and, if you have your own domain name, you can use it with the included email server.
+Your emails can be read with ONLYOFFICE and, if you have your own domain name, you can use it.

 ## Preparations

 ### The Versions
- - CoreOS Stable 1010.6
+ - CoreOS Stable 1185.5
  - ONLYOFFICE 8.9.1.191

 ### The prerequisites to deploy this stack